ShibalINU/Attendify1.9/README.md

 use `describe [table]` to show its parts, just use chatgpt it can explain the database schema better than me.

 ### Current Limitations
+✖ some codes are purposely hardcoded especially time and date for testing, please consider checking the code before running, you might run into unexpected situtations, chatgpt has added console.logs everywhere so regularly check the console!

 ✖ automated texts not yet implemented

 ✖ scanning with chokidar temporarily removed for debugging, use `/mark-attendance` route to simulate scanning!